 Prior to reading on, we suggest you gain an insight into Australia’s top 10 imports and exports by reading our blog on the subject.

 Starting an import business – What products should I sell?

 If you’re thinking about opening a business that will sell imported goods to customers, there are many industries you can consider.
 It’s a good idea to think about what products are high in demand in Australia, formulate your own target market accordingly and source those goods from overseas.

 Computers and electronic goods

-There are a range of local Australian businesses that have taken advantage of this trend.
+There is a range of local Australian businesses that have taken advantage of this trend.
 The Cellnet Group, for instance, was established in the early 1990s, listed itself on the Australian Stock Exchange in 1999 and is now a leading distributor of mobile accessories importing goods from overseas.
-Another successful company has been Ezirental Australia, which imports electronic goods and rents them out to consumers.

 The Australian construction machinery market is expected to grow throughout the early 2020s, with increased infrastructure development expected to drive this growth.
 Despite some sluggish growth due to falling construction activity, heavy machinery was listed as one of Australia’s highest imports in 2019.

 The focus in this industry will very much be innovation, with digitisation and autonomous technology the key to success in this market.
 By way of example, Toyota and Hitachi have embarked on the development of an ‘internet of things’ platform for the construction machinery industry.